chat-sdk/docs/README.md

 In each example, we can define a function that should be called if the request is successful and another that will be called if there is an error.

+>**Note**
+>You can use the `observeOn` function to tell the observable to execute the result on the main thread.

 #### App level events

-There are some events that aren't a result of a function that we have called.
-For example, if another user sends us a messave.
+There are some events that don't happen as a result of a function that we have called.
+For example, if another user sends us a message.
 These events are handled slightly differently in iOS and Android:

 #### iOS